kriswiner/Ladybug/BME280_VEML6040/Readme.md

 The other nice thing about the STM32L4 is that the embedded RTC allows a time and date stamp for the data, and the RTC can be calibrated for better than 1 ppm accuracy.
 In my experiments with the RTC uncalibrated it is gaining about one second per day.

-You can see the full Arduino sketch with these methods here.

 This is what the environmental sensor experiment looks like:
 ![data logger](https://cdn.hackaday.io/images/996711484502329867.jpg)